CoderHobbit/WebChat/App/_READMEPLS.txt

 Purpose: create a modified Google Hangouts, which allows one to silence oneself to other users (if user 1 silences themselves to user 2, then user 3 can still hear
 		user 1, but user 2 cannot)
-Creators: Sergey Gruzdev (sergeygruzdev98@gmail.com) and Boston Messbarger (bostger@gmail.com)
+Creators: Sergey Gruzdev (sergeygruzdev98@gmail.com) and Boston Messbarger (bostger@gmail.com) ^JavaScript and functionality	          ^ HTML, CSS, animation, and appearance

-	  ^ JavaScript and functionality		 ^ HTML, CSS, animation, and appearance
+Specs:
-Specs:	- Support for "chat rooms"
+ 	- Support for "chat rooms"
 	- Support for multiple users in each chatroom
 	- Simple UI
 	- Users can create chatrooms